conda/conda/docs/source/user-guide/troubleshooting.rst

 Conda reports that a package is installed, but it appears not to be
 ===================================================================

-Sometimes conda claims that a package is already installed, but it does not appear to be, for example, a Python package that gives ImportError.
+Sometimes conda claims that a package is already installed but it does not appear to be, for example, a Python package that gives ImportError.